jinyung/mtl/README.rst

   Lin, J-C. (2018).
 Effects of water-flow and distance from neighbours on the mobility of the turtle barnacle *Chelonibia testudinaria* (Crustacea: Cirripedia).
 (MSc Dissertation).
 National Taiwan Ocean University.
 Available at: https://hdl.handle.net/11296/8ue54q

+Which resulted in this publication:

+  `Five hundred million years to mobility: directed locomotion and its ecological function in a turtle barnacle <https://doi.org/10.1098/rspb.2021.1620>`_

 notes
 -----